Prefect Cloud Dataflow: A Guided Tour

 Here is an exhaustive list of places data might land in the Prefect Cloud database:

-- Logs: all logs which are shipped through the Prefect Logger are placed in the Cloud database; toggling this behavior is a simple environment variable on your Prefect Agent.
-Otherwise, you are always welcome to add custom formatters and handlers to the Prefect Logger which can filter out log messages based on regexes for sensitive information.
+- Logs: all logs shipped through the Prefect Logger are placed in the Prefect Cloud database; this behavior may be toggled using an environment variable on your agent.
+Otherwise, you are always welcome to add custom formatters and handlers to the Prefect logger which can filter out log messages based on regexes for sensitive information.